prasadshingne/CarND-Capstone_Workspace/README.md

 This is my submission for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

-### Setup
+## Setup

-For this project, I took the easy way out and used the Udacity workspace with all the necessary installations and dependencies available.
+For this project, I used the Udacity workspace with all the necessary installations and dependencies available.
 I would like to get this running on my system (Ubuntu 20.04 with ROS Noetic) in the near future.

-Following are couple of options for installations to use.
+Following are couple of options for installations to use --

 ### Native Installation